-Active serve, will be the best possible way to contextualise this report on enhancing school effectiveness.
+A description of the geographical and social location of the schools, and the communities they serve, will be the best possible way to contextualise this report on enhancing school effectiveness.
 This chapter investigates the availability of basic infrastructural facilities in schools such as number of classrooms, playgrounds, and facilities for drinking water and sanitation.
 The findings of the household survey of children enrolled in the schools have also been discussed in the chapter.
 The socio-economic characteristics of children have been analysed in terms of various indicators such as caste, parents' educational status and occupation, land ownership, etc, and their implications for effective school participation and learning performance of children from different backgrounds.
-It is argued that about half of the children enrolled in the schools are first generation learners, and the current teaching-learning practices and processes in the schools are not conducive for their effective school participation and learning performance.
+It is argued that about half of the children enrolled in the schools are not conducive for their effective school participation and performance.